edderkoppen/pittl-ctlr/README.md

 3. LCD
 4. Connectivity monitor

+The software services are packaged under the name *pittld*, for PiTTL Daemon.
 ### The Manager
 The manager provides the software API for commanding and interrogating the PiTTL controller.
 It is the mean by which a PiTTL client can command and interrogate a PiTTL controller.
 ### The TTL Driver